What are the application deadlines?

-Can only students with a certain academic background apply to the Masters programmes?
+Can only students with a certain academic background apply?

 No. While many applicants have completed their degree in subjects related to public policy and international affairs (i.e. political science, economics, sociology or law), the Masters programmes are open to all academic backgrounds.

-Will I need to speak German to be able to study at the Hertie School of Governance?
+Will I need to speak German to be able to study at the Hertie School?

 No. The only language of instruction at the Hertie School of Governance is English.

-Which English tests does the Hertie School accept, what are the minimum scores?
+Which English tests will be accepted, what are the minimum scores?